 The empty statement is sometimes used with loop statements.
 See the following example with an empty loop body:

-var arr = [1, 2, 3]; // Assign all array values to 0 for (i = 0; i < arr.length; arr[i++] = 0) /* empty statement */ ; console.log(arr) // [0, 0, 0]
+const arr = [1, 2, 3]; // Assign all array values to 0 for (let i = 0; i < arr.length; arr[i++] = 0) /* empty statement */ ; console.log(arr); // [0, 0, 0]

-Note: It is a good idea to comment the intentional use of the empty statement, as it is not really obvious to distinguish between a normal semicolon.
+It is a good idea to comment intentional use of the empty statement, as it is not really obvious to distinguish from a normal semicolon.

-if (condition); // Caution, this "if" does nothing! killTheUniverse() // So this always gets executed!!!
+if (condition); // Caution, this "if" does nothing! killTheUniverse(); // So this always gets executed!!!